Dress: Gho & Kira

 Formal occasions, including a visit to the dzong (fort-monastery), require a scarf called a kabney that identifies a person's rank.
 The kabney has to be put on correctly so it hangs in exactly the right way.
 In dzongs, and on formal occasions, a dasho or someone in authority carries a long sword called a patang.

-Ordinary citizens wear a kabney of unbleached white silk and each level of official wears a different coloured scarf: saffron for the king and Je Khenpo; orange for lyonpos; blue for National Council and National Assembly members; red for those with the title Dasho and for senior officials whom the king has recognised; green for judges; white with a central red stripe for dzongdags (district governors); and white with red stripes on the outside for a gup (elected leader of a village).
+Ordinary male citizens wear a kabney of unbleached white silk and each level of official (male or female) wears a different colored kabney: saffron for the king and Je Khenpo; orange for lyonpos; blue for National Council and National Assembly members; red for those with the title Dasho and for senior officials whom the king has recognized; green for judges; white with a central red stripe for dzongdags (district governors); and white with red stripes on the outside for a gup (elected leader of a village).

 Women wear a long floor-length dress called a kira.
-This is a rectangular piece of brightly coloured cloth that wraps around the body over a Tibetan-style silk blouse called a wonju.
+This is a rectangular piece of brightly colored cloth that wraps around the body over a Tibetan-style silk blouse called a wonju.
 The kira is fastened at the shoulders with elaborate silver hooks called koma and at the waist with a belt that may be of either silver or cloth.
 Over the top is worn a short, open, jacket-like garment called a toego.
-Women often wear large amounts of jewellery.
-The whole ensemble is beautiful and Bhutanese women are very elegant in their finery.
+Women often wear large amounts of jewelry.

 When visiting dzongs, women wear a cloth sash called a rachu over their shoulders or simply over their left shoulder in the same manner as men wear a kabney.